nirpan/nir.io/content/posts/2019-04-01-a-new-beginning.md

   - react
   - grahpql
 ---
 This document will change as I learn how to properly use gatsby and related technology to setup this site.
+Some more text